cferdinandi/adventure/content/adventures/_index.md

 draft: false
 ---

-Here are some ready-to-play adventures, set in [the land of Farfaria](/farfaria/).
+Here are adventure starters, set in [the land of Farfaria](/farfaria/).

 - [The Attack on Oakenshire](/adventures/attack-on-oakenshire/)
 - [The Pixie Dust Tree](/adventures/the-pixie-dust-tree/)